just-install/just-install/README.md

 and double click it.
 Boom! `just-install` is now in your `%PATH%`.
 How easy is that?

 In a hurry?
-Here's a mnemonic link you can use to bootstrap a new machine, just type this in a browser [is.gd/justinstall](http://is.gd/justinstall) then double-click the downloaded file. *"Is (it) Good?
-Just Install!"*.
+Here's a mnemonic link you can use to bootstrap a new machine: <http://go.just-install.it>

-Are you on a fresh Windows Server install and only have the annoying Internet Explorer, with a bad habit of blocking all downloads to give you a false sense of security?
-Don't want to fiddle with its settings?
+Feeling geeky?
 Copy and paste this line in a PowerShell console, then double click `just-install.exe` on your Desktop.

     (New-Object System.Net.WebClient).DownloadFile("http://is.gd/justinstall", "${env:UserProfile}\Desktop\just-install.exe")